-- Social and historical foundations of library. - Changing role of Library and Information Centers in Society. - Development of libraries with special reference to India. - Different types of libraries their distinguishing features and functions.
+- Social and historical foundations of library. - Development of libraries with special reference to India. - Different types of libraries their distinguishing features and functions.

 Unit-II: Normative Principles of Library and Information Science

 - Five Laws of Library Science and their Implications on Library and Information Activities.